Radicalware/Libraries/C++/README.txt

 to run the command above than to install Python on windows, so I will use PowerShell on Unix.

+Also, to use the PowerShell scripts, you must run "prep_modules.ps1" which will add the modules to your PowerShell $PATH

 Version <Lib Count>.<New Addition Push Count>.<Hotfix>